AmziJeffs/Erdos_birdCLEF/README.md

 ## Structure of repository

-- `all scripts` folder contains all possible
+- `all scripts` folder contains scripts for all the architectures and preprocessing steps that we have been considering.
 - `data` folder contains the training metadata. .py scripts in the scripts folders can be ran locally after populating the `data` folder with the official training audio data.
 - `sample scripts` folder contains sample scripts showcasing our work.
 Included are
     - [EDAbaseline.ipynb](/sample%20scripts/EDAbaseline.ipynb) for exploratory data analysis and a simple training pipeline.